miage-lille/starlords/README.md

 A minimum LIGO contract have:

 - `type storage` definition
-- `type parameter` definition
-- `main function` definition
+- at least one `entrypoint function` definition tagged by `@entry`

-The contract storage can only be modified by activating a main function: given the state of the storage on-chain, a main function specifies how to create another state for it, depending on the contract's parameter.
+The contract storage can only be modified by entrypoints functions: given the state of the storage on-chain, each entrypoint specifies how to create another state for it, depending on the entrypoint's parameter.

 ## Galaxy